kyletolle/the-mechanism-collection/index.md

 We are an infection the world will soon kill off.

 The energy of collusion, of coming together, in 2 broke down Her defense mechanisms.
 This allowed the Animate to take over in 3.
 But now her defenses are back up, which causes the Fourth.
 (This is what the Fourth will interpret the first 3 to mean).

 The surface coming into contact with the void formed the atmospheres and oceans, but this made the planets sluggish, and so she slept, except for occasionally rousing or turning over in her sleep (volcanoes, earthquakes/termoring).

 And so still the planets slept, hardly noticing its covering.
 Only stirring as when one turns over in the middle of the night.

 What if we are just an infection that grew while the world was worn down?
 In fact, all life is like this.
 A blemish on the planet that arose during a weak time.
 Soon the planet will regain its faculties and assert its dominance.

 We delve deeply; she groans and tosses fitfully.
 We spread dominion; she lashes back with fire and chasms and floods.
 We, the crawling muck, have only limited time before she is fully awakened and her attention is focused on us.
 To be rid of the eaters of the song.
 Her surface has stretched, bent, contorted to stop the spread of the grasses, but the Animate has spread its roots afar.
 The forests strangling her breath.
 And we see where she has managed to flaw free and break through the crust we've set.
 There is no denying the grief we've caused; that which she now smells accutely and will make herself rid of.
 The end shall soon be upon us when she rains sulfer upon her pockmarked skin.
 When she splits open her hide and eats the eaters.
 The ashes will be stirred in the wind as she rolls from her bed and shakes off our sloughing carcasses.
 She will spit the Song from her mouth and quench the fith which steal her energy.

 And where It had rested peacefully before, It set to reclaim itself and be rid of the pestilance, the virii, fungus, parasites.

 Oceans boiled and the waves became tumultuous.
 The sky darkened and winds conspired to form great storms.
-The land shook with wrath and vehemently vomitted motel cor and poisonous fume.
+The land shook with wrath and vehemently vomitted molten core and poisonous fume.

 Waters (rivers and lakes) spread and drowned.
 Mountains raised up and thrust bony appendages through the muck and mire.

 And so here we are today with the Earth revolting against the Animate.

 Taking action, growing more desperate increasingly violent.
 Not to rest until it has purged itself of the smothering Film.
 Usurpers and encroachers.

 So here we find ourselves today...
 Fighting a battled for a place on which we have no claim.

 We attempt to thwart Its designs by delving, building, marring.
 Fill the air with a thick dense cloud (smog) designed to lure it back to a sonorous slumber.
 Ever waring, never conquering.

 But then, life is resolute.
 It desires to cover and consume and feed itself, gorging to as to multiply.

 We are a harmful, prideful, foolish thing.
 A mistake.
 Not an embodiment of the Song.
 The world has every right to assert its dominance, its independence, and wipe us out.
 We shouldn't fight it at all.

 Beware.
 Repent.
 Regret.

 Unless we repent, repent, delay, she will soon wash we, the lecherous Animate, from her heart, mind, body.
 Unless we appease, we'll be dead when she begins her Reclamation.

 The Void will claim us.